 This collaborative research aimed to investigate how practitioners understood complexity in play to inform their curriculum decision-making and pedagogical approaches in a multi-diverse pre-school setting.
 This focus aligns with the theoretical underpinning of Froebel's principles: play is a coherent system leading to diverse and complex manifestations, and is the free, creative expression of human development.

-We drew upon the concepts of funds of knowledge, children's interests and working theories to identify and explore the characteristics of this complexity.
+The research drew upon the concepts of funds of knowledge, children's interests and working theories to identify and explore the characteristics of this complexity.
 Combining Froebel's theories with funds of knowledge theories can potentially counterbalance the instrumental framing of play in the Early Years Foundation Stage (EYFS) in England (DfE, 2017).

 1. To understand practitioners' current funds of knowledge and how these inform their approaches to curriculum planning and decision-making